AdobeDocs/ff-services-docs/src/pages/firefly-api/guides/how-tos/firefly-generate-image-api-tutorial.md

 }
 ```

-Save your changes and run `node index.js` to generate a new image with these specifications.

-## Generate images for multiple locations
+## Localized Customizations

-Finally, let's begin generating localized artwork for multiple locations by adding this object to the top of our file, right below our `require` statements:
+To generate localized customizations, we'll define this object at the top of our file:

 ```js
 const IMAGE_VARIATIONS = [